 - In Syndicate (2012), when you're in the AOE of a jammer, your HUD turns fuzzy until you get out or remove the offending source.
 If you get hit by EMP, the HUD disappears entirely for a short while.
 When Jack Denham tries to shut your CHIP down at the end, your HUD also goes haywire.

-- Medal of Honor: Airborne has your vision gray out and your movement become staggered when near death.
-Being close to an explosion results in both a Red Filter of Doom and Shell Shock Silence.
+- Medal of Honor: Airborne has your vision gray out when hit by a melee attack.
+Being close to an explosion or low on health results in both a Red Filter of Doom and Shell-Shock Silence.

 - In EYE Divine Cybermancy, if you fail to hack a target, they may hack you - plastering a giant smiley face on the center of your HUD.
 Or by just overloading your implants.
 Anything that you fail to hack, can hack you back, which includes normally harmless doors.